gcl8a/camera-exercise-d22/README.md

 # Lab exercise: Using AprilTags for Navigation
 This is your third group assignment.
-Please follow the exact instructions below to receive full points.
-It is important that you create > 10 commits for each demonstration. **If you copy and paste code, and push it with a single commit, you risk earning a low grade.** Individual and group grades may vary.
+Please follow the instructions below to receive full points.
+It is important that you create > 10 commits for each demonstration.
+Be sure to create commits for each part of your process so we can see what you did.
+Individual and group grades may vary.

 ## Overview
 Upon completion of this activity, you will have a robot that can detect [AprilTags](https://april.eecs.umich.edu/software/apriltag) and use them for basic navigation.